Officials work to get people vaccinated for COVID-19 as demand slows, but skepticism remains

 "I don't know if I got the bang for my buck," Ourada said.

-The Health Department did a test run of pop-up vaccine clinics in Bismarck-Mandan Walmarts in the past week and will roll out the program in other cities such as Minot, Bottineau, Devils Lake and Jamestown, Howell said.
+The Health Department did a test run of pop-up vaccine clinics in Bismarck-Mandan Walmarts last week and will roll out the program in other cities such as Minot, Bottineau, Devils Lake and Jamestown, Howell said.

 Vaccine providers also are attending community events or going to schools to offer the jab.
 The Pfizer vaccine is available for people 16 and up.
 The department also will be launching a mass media campaign.